soorajsunil777/Visual-Components/04_Master_Thesis/README.md

 ---

 *This master thesis work represents a significant contribution to manufacturing simulation integration methodologies, providing a practical framework for enhanced data interoperability in Visual Components environments.*

+# Master thesis: Evaluation of EPLAN Generation in a Digital Engineering Tool Chain for Mechatronic Transport Systems

+## Overview
+This repository contains the research artifacts, models, and prototypes developed within the scope of the Master’s thesis *“Evaluation of EPLAN Generation in a Digital Engineering Tool Chain for Mechatronic Transport Systems”*.
+The work is conducted in the context of digital production system engineering and focuses on the integration of simulation and electrical engineering workflows.

+## Motivation
+Modern production system engineering involves multiple disciplines and tool chains, each relying on domain-specific data models.
+The lack of harmonized information models leads to manual data exchange, inconsistencies, and limited automation potential.
+In particular, the generation of electrical documentation from upstream engineering data remains largely tool-specific and error-prone.
+A common, tool-independent data basis is required to enable automated and reliable engineering workflows.

+## Objective
+The objective of this thesis is to evaluate the automated generation of EPLAN electrical artifacts within a digital engineering tool chain.
+The work applies the DIAMOND Common Data Modelling approach to harmonize data from simulation, system structuring, and electrical engineering domains.
+By developing and prototypically applying a common information model, the thesis assesses the feasibility, benefits, and limitations of model-based data integration for improving consistency, traceability, and automation in multidisciplinary engineering processes.

+## Scope
+The thesis includes:
+- Analysis of domain-specific information models in simulation and electrical engineering
+- Development of a common data model based on DIAMOND concepts
+- Prototypical generation of EPLAN-relevant data from upstream engineering models
+- Evaluation of the approach with respect to engineering effort, data consistency, and automation potential